mienaikoe/ziyu/Chapters/1-4-Chapter4.md

   He began again, "so what's taking you to the capital?"

-  I froze a bit, stuttering, but said "My wife works there.
+  I froze a bit, stuttering, but said "My jundwoman works there.
 Just bringing her something."

   "Ahh.
-Surprising your wife.
+Surprising your jundwoman.
 I bet she'll be excited," he said.

   "Heh.
 Yea.
 I hope she receives it well."

-  "A good wife would be happy that you thought to brighten her day like that."
+  "A good jundwoman would be happy that you thought to brighten her day like that."

   "Well we haven't been too happy with each other lately, so I hope you're right."